 The partially-enclosed geography shared by Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan has led to a shared history and shared cultural elements.
 Further, the geographic proximity of the peoples there has allowed practical and visible cultural, economic, and political ties to develop.
 These encourage the residents of Central Asia to see themselves as part of an integrated unit – even when the diversity within that unit causes misunderstandings or rivalries.

 The influences that helped form Central Asia are still very much in evidence.
 For instance, Kazakhs and Kyrgyz, often outside the boundaries of empires, have typically shared a certain “brotherhood” in their traditions and similar languages.
-Further, the traditionally nomadic Kyrgyz have a long-standing rivalry with the more settled Uzbeks.
-Today, this feud centers on territorial claims and water rights and has extended to cultural and ethnic rivalry as well.
+Further, the traditionally nomadic Kyrgyz have had a long-standing rivalry with the more settled Uzbeks that centered on territorial claims and water rights and extended to cultural and ethnic rivalry as well.
+However, both countries have made promising advancements to now place this rivalry behind them and work together to establishing transport routes, sharing water and resources, and living together in harmony.

 Central Asia’s position near the center of the world’s largest land mass also creates shared developmental challenges.
-It is deeply landlocked a great distance from lucrative and efficient sea routes.
-Thus, even those Central Asian states endowed with significant agricultural capacity or mineral wealth have struggled to get their product to market and remain competitive with non-landlocked states.
-For these countries, developing transportation routes and other infrastructure is key; most of the powers seeking influence there have, in fact, directly contributed to local infrastructure in some way.
+It is deeply landlocked and a great distance from lucrative and efficient sea routes.
+Thus, even those Central Asian states endowed with significant agricultural capacity or mineral wealth have been partially constrained to local or regional markets.
+For these countries, developing transportation routes and other infrastructure is key.
+Contributing to infrastructure is a key way larger powers have established influence.
 This is especially true of China’s massive Silk Road Initiative.